BrainLesion/eReg/README.md

 ## Installation

-With a Python 3.10+ environment, you can install panoptica from [pypi.org](https://pypi.org/project/ereg/)
+With a Python 3.10+ environment, you can install eReg from [pypi.org](https://pypi.org/project/eReg/)

 ```sh
 pip install ereg